-The armature wires used in our WarP 9 Motors are .091" .365".
+The armature wires used in our WarP 9 TM motors are 0.091 inches by 0.365 inches.
 They start out as a long flat wire and then go through a process to bend them to the exact shapes needed for an armature.
 The ends have the insulation removed so they are suitable for welding.